All Episodes

 Shut up.

-If you have to take out uh a cross-stitching railway spike and stitch your mouth shut, shut up.
+If you have to take out a cross-stitching railway spike and stitch your mouth shut, shut up.

-Because the police are way better at interrogating than you are at being interrogated, because they've done it for 20 years and hopefully this is your first time.
+Because the police are way better at interrogating than you are at being interrogated because they've done it for 20 years and hopefully this is your first time.

 So they just say, shut up, don't say anything.